 RUTH HUMPHREYS BROWN THEATRE

 Jay “The Sport” Jackson dreams of being the undisputed heavyweight champion of the world.
 But it’s 1905, and in the racially segregated world of boxing, his chances may be as good as knocked out.
 But when the fight of his life comes calling, Jay must face both his future and the shadow of his past.
 Inspired by the life of Jack Johnson, The Royale brings to explosive life the ultimate fight for a place in history.

 This play contains strong language and mature content, including descriptions of self harm, racism, and racial violence.

+This show is not recommended for young children and children under the age of 5 will not be admitted.
 Please see CRT’s complete list of Content Advisories and Trigger Warnings for additional information.

 CAST & CREATIVE TEAM

 Alethia Moore-Del Monaco